ralna/GALAHAD/doc/Julia/rst-dir/struct_lsqp_control_type.rst

 	T indicator_tol_pd

-if .indicator_type = 2, a constraint/bound will be deemed to be active if and only if the distance to nearest bound $ :math:`\leq`.indicator_tol_pd \* size of corresponding multiplier
+if .indicator_type = 2, a constraint/bound will be deemed to be active if and only if the distance to nearest bound $ $\leq$.indicator_tol_pd \* size of corresponding multiplier

 .. index:: pair: variable; indicator_tol_tapia
 .. _doxid-structlsqp__control__type_1abf4fb7dcdbaa9f729af1f063d357000a: